Lip Reconstruction: Anatomy, Indications, & Algorithm

 The radial forearm flap can be considered for reconstructing the entire lip in patients with irradiated tissue (post-tumour resection).
 There is no motor innervation, and cosmesis can be poor.

-• Indications: total or near total loss of the lip
+• Indications: total or near total loss of the lip.

-• Benefit: good soft tissue coverage with potential for sensation with lateral antebrachial cutaneous nerve
+• Benefit: good soft tissue coverage with potential for sensation with lateral antebrachial cutaneous nerve.

-• Limitations: no motor innervation, poor cosmesis (colour and lip landmarks)
+• Limitations: no motor innervation, poor cosmesis (colour and lip landmarks).

-• Design: radial forearm and palmaris longus
+• Design: radial forearm and palmaris longus.

 • Tip: consider in patients after tumour resection and radiotherapy to local tissues.

 There are currently published case reports on the role of an innervated gracilis muscle in providing a functional lower lip.
+The radial forearm and palmaris longus is illustrated below.

 An intra-operative picture of a radial forearm flap being raised.
 The surgeons are in green and the patient has blood on their arm.
 This is for a lip reconstruction